 Cazenovia Park’s challenges continue.
 The Tosh Collins Community Center at the northwest corner of the park was significantly enlarged during 2002, without measures to relate it to the landscape, thereby increasing its intrusion into the park.
 The deteriorated wading pool has been removed, and a new spray pool was constructed, an element not envisioned in the master plan.
 The library, as a result of consolidation within the Buffalo and Erie County Library system, become an independent Reading Room.
 Throughout the park, traffic and parking issues persist, with much of the grass bordering the park road turned into rutted swaths of dirt and mud.
 A good portion of the park’s oldest tree stock is reaching the end of its life cycle.
 An adjacent undeveloped tract, not owned by the City, has become housing.
 No action has been taken to re-purpose the city parking lot at the Seneca street entrance, and no permanent utilization has been derived for the Casino.
 Moreover, vandalism presents a significant challenge to this park’s renewal.

-All things considered, the outlook for this Olmsted gem on the south side of the city is a good deal brighter than it was just a few years ago, with the main threats remaining the intrusion of non-Olmsted uses.
+All things considered, the outlook for this Olmsted gem on the south side of the city is bright, the main threat it faces being potential intrusion of non-Olmsted uses